 What is the journal’s ethical approval policy?

 The journal does not consider papers that require ethical approval if this has not been obtained.
 All research studies should be reviewed by an appropriate Research Ethics committee or Institutional Review Board (IRB) in the author’s institution.
 A statement must also appear in the Methods section of the manuscript, including the name of the body which gave approval.
-If ethical approval was not required, the authors should state it within the method section.
-If authors do not have access to an ethics committee they need to explain it in the manuscript how they have dealt with ethical issues for study participants.
-For example studies could use consent forms that deal with participant safety, privacy and confidentiality and should be aware of protecting vulnerable participants and equality issues.
+If ethical approval was not required, authors should comprehensively explain why it was not required.
+If authors do not have access to an ethics committee they need to explain in the manuscript how they have dealt with ethical issues for study participants.
+For example, studies could use consent forms that deal with participant safety, privacy and confidentiality and should be aware of protecting vulnerable participants and equality issues.